 3.7 The Data Protection Act 1998 was consulted on and amended to include a policy on surveillance in May 2012.
-This policy is currently under review and in consultation.
-The new Data Protection Framework 2/16 is an amalgamation of Standing Order 2/16 Data Protection Act 1998 and Standing Order 2/21 Personal Information.
+The Data Protection Act 1998 has now been added into Standing Order 01/05 Management of Information as (Appendix 4) which is attached as Appendix 2.